civictechdc/github-101/pages-markdown.md

 ##Additional Files

-1 Create a file called ".gitignore" and paste the following code in there:
+1 Add a new file called ".gitignore" and paste the following code in there:

 `.DS_Store`
 `_site`